jesse-prpic/JessePrpic_T1A1/README.md

 Before understanding what the key differences are between "interpreters" and compilers", we should understand what they are.

-These concepts are both language processors and are used to convert codes written in high-level language into machine language codes, this is basically stating that it interprets language understood by humans and is converted into what the machine understand which is 0's and 1's, however these are translated differently - compiler is translated into machine code before the program runs, whilst interpreter translates into machine code line by line as the code runs.
+These concepts are both language processors and are used to convert codes written in high-level language into machine language codes which interprets language understood by humans and is converted into what the machine understand which is 0's and 1's.
+These two conecpts are translated differently - compiler translated the machine code into the program before it runs, whereas interpreter translates machine code line by line as the code runs.

 The key differences involved between interpreters and compilers is; firstly the programming languages, where programming languages that use interpreters are JavaScript, Python, Ruby whereas C, C++, Java use compilers.